 If you have been injured because of a slip and fall incident on the property of another person or business, you may be entitled to compensation.
-Slip and fall injury accidents are a type of personal injury claim.
+Slip and fall personal injury accidents are a type of personal injury claim.
 Specifically, they are accidents that result from a stability failure between the injured party’s shoe and the surface of the floor.
 In other words, the fall must be the result of slippery floors in order for a viable lawsuit to exist, but there are a number of considerations which determine a lawsuit’s viability and not just the condition of the floor on which your slip and fall incident occurred.

 Responsibility for Slip and Fall Accidents

-The owner of the property where the accident occurred and the injured individual may both hold varying degrees of responsibility for any slip and fall accident.
+The owner of the property where the accident occurred and the injured individual may both hold varying degrees of responsibility for slip and fall accident.
 The property owner is responsible for maintaining a safe environment and the individual has a responsibility to use proper care in his or her own actions as well.
 This includes taking additional measures to avoid injury when walking on a surface that may be slippery or icy, or a surface on which something may have been spilled, for example.

 Comparative Negligence and Compensation